lloesche/dcos-ovh-cloud/dcos-quickstart.md

 It documents how to use the DC/OS CLI Installer to perform the installation.
 This is the easiest way of installing a DC/OS cluster without a GUI.
 For large installations there's [the Advanced DC/OS Installation Guide](https://dcos.io/docs/1.8/administration/installing/custom/advanced/).

 From a systems perspective you require at least 2 nodes.
 A master and an agent.
-The master will schedule the workloads the agent will run it.
+The master will schedule the workloads (Linux programs and containers) and the agent will run them.
 For a HA setup you require at least 3 master nodes, 5 is better.
 DC/OS uses Zookeeper which requires a simple majority to vote a quorum.
 So in a 3 master cluster 1 node can fail and in a 5 node cluster 2 nodes can fail for the cluster to still be operational.

 You can also add public agents which have a special role in DC/OS.
 They are meant to be exposed to the Internet except for their tcp ports 22 (ssh) and 5051 (mesos-agent).